sumendar/sumendar.github.io/content/post/2017-09-25-Python-Basics.md

 subtitle: 'subtitle'
 ---

-In this blog post we will be going to discuss about python basics
+In this blog post we will be going to discuss about python basics in detail

 Python is multi-purpose programming language developed by Guido van Rossum.